 3.6.2.4 The quarterly invoice will be remitted to TWC no earlier than the Board's submission of the Quarterly Deliverables Report required in Section 3.5.2.1.A.
 In the first year of this Program, the first invoice will be for the quarter ending May 31, 2018.

-3.6.2.5 To invoice TWC, including an invoice for an advance payment, a Board will e-mail the TWC Student HireAbility Navigator Invoice to: LWDB_VR_Invoice@twc.state.tx.us.
+3.6.2.5 To invoice TWC, including an invoice for an advance payment, a Board will e-mail the TWC Student HireAbility Navigator Invoice along with the quarterly report to: APPO@twc.state.tx.us with a copy to studentnavigators@twc.state.tx.us. .

 3.6.2.6 TWC will make payment in accordance with the Texas Prompt Payment Act, upon receipt of complete, timely submitted invoices and upon TWC receipt and acceptance of the Board's Quarterly Report.